 6. Change your language

-We all have that little voice inside that constantly narrates our lives.
-It’s our constant companion, but not often friendly.
+We all have that little voice inside our heads that constantly narrates our lives.
+It’s our constant companion, and sometimes it can be outright unfriendly.
 It’s the voice that tells us we look fat in those jeans.
 The one that says we’ll never live up to other people’s expectations.
 Well, it’s time to tell that voice where to go and start changing the way it talks to us.

 Positive self-talk is hard to do when we’ve been in a negative rut, but it’s the fastest way to improve how we treat ourselves.
 When you catch yourself being negative, start replacing those words with positive things about yourself.
 What do you love about you?
 What are you good at?

 Keep positive affirmations in front of you.
 Put sticky notes on your bathroom mirror or computer monitor.
 You can even change your phone’s wallpaper so every time you open it you read “You are enough!”
 Start a note on your phone or a page in your journal to log all the compliments people say about you.
-Then, when you feel that negative voice in your head starting up, flip it open and read about how awesome you are.
+Then, when that negative voice in your head starts up, flip that note open and read about how awesome you are!

 7. Socialize